Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/README.md

 ## Usage:
 1. use the `cd` command to navigate to the root repository directory containing the `Snakefile`.
 2. To start the pipeline and produce the default list of files, simply call `snakemake` on the command line with appropriate arguments. _(E.g. `--profile` and `--cluster-config` flags)_
-3. To generate a runtime report, detailing figures produced and performance-related numbers, use the `--report` snakemake flag.
+3. To generate a runtime report, detailing figures produced and performance-related numbers, use the `--report` snakemake flag _(This requires that you have the [`Jinja2`](https://jinja.palletsprojects.com/en/2.11.x/) python package installed.)_.
 The HTML file produced is completely self-contained and can be shared as needed.
 You can view it using any web browser such as firefox or Google Chrome, etc.
 ___
 ## Roadmap:
 See our [Projects tab](/projects) and [Issues tracker](/issues) for a list of proposed features (and known issues).